OFK Teplička nad Váhom

 OFK Teplička nad Váhom is a Slovak association football club located in Teplička nad Váhom.
 It currently plays in 5.
 Liga (5th tier in Slovak football system).
 The club was founded in 1928.

 History

-In 2016, Teplička nad Váhom was able survive relegation from the 2.
-Liga, however due to financial reasons they were relegated to the 3.
+Teplička nad Váhom took part in the Eastern Group of the Slovak second tier in the 2015–16 season.
+They avoided being relegated on merit, but due to financial reasons they were relegated to the 3.
 Liga.

 On 17 July 2018, the club celebrated it 90th year as a football club.